-Please review this information and make the necessary updates to your school's student and employee handbooks, folders, and registration materials for the 2020-2021 school year.
+Please review this information and make the necessary updates to your school's student and employee handbooks, folders, and registration materials for the 2022-2023 school year.
+Please note the changes in the first section, "Notice of Non-Discrimination" and make those changes accordingly in your materials.